Huskyeder/stackato-doc/admin/cluster/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The load balancer terminates SSL connections, so SSL certificates must be set up and maintained on this node.
+The load balancer terminates SSL connections, so SSL certificates must be set up and maintained on this node, and the router nodes that the load balancer distributes connections to.
+The SSL certs on the load balancer and routers must match in order for :ref:`application SSO
+<application-sso>` and :ref:`AOK <aok>` to work correctly.

 See the :ref:`Using your own SSL certificate
 <server-config-ssl-cert-own-use>` and :ref:`CA Certificate Chaining
 <server-config-ssl-cert-chain>` sections for Stackato Load Balancer
 instructions.

 For other load balancers, consult the documentation for your device or service on uploading/updating server certificates.